 12. Transfers-In (582000–582899)

 Identifies transfers from one fund to another.
 The transfer-in account is used by the receiving fund.
 Each transfer-in transaction must have an equal and offsetting transfer-out transaction recorded in the 68000-68899 range.
 Transfers-in occurring between a fund of the primary government and a component unit, or between two component units, should not use this range of accounts.
 These transactions should be recorded in the intra-entity revenue range (582900–582999).

+Restricted capital transfers (582050-582099) – Transfers should be recorded in this category if the use is restricted for capital outlay by an external party or by legislation.
+The use of this transfer for capital outlay does not constitute a restriction.
+Each restricted transfer-in must have an equal and offsetting restricted transfer-out recorded in the 68250-68299 range.

 13. Intra-Entity Revenue (582900–582999)